-- Assist adults to become literate and obtain the knowledge and skills necessary for employment and economic self-sufficiency; - Assist adults who are parents or family members become a full partner in the in the academic development of their children; - Promote transition from adult education to post-secondary education and training through career pathways; - Assist adults in completing high school and hold a diploma o equivalent certificate:

-- Assist immigrants and English language learners improve reading, writing, math, and comprehending the English language and acquire understanding of American government, individual freedom, and responsibilities of citizenship; and - The use of the thirteen considerations Of WIOA in funding eligible providers.
+- 1. Assist adults to become literate and obtain the knowledge and skills necessary for employment and economic self-sufficiency. - 2.
+Assist adults who are parents or family members become a full partner in the in the academic development of their children. - 3.
+Promote transition from adult education to post-secondary education and training through career pathways. - 4.
+Assist adults in completing high school and hold a diploma o equivalent certificate. - 5.
+Assist immigrants and English language learners improve reading, writing, math, and comprehending the English language and acquire understanding of American government, individual freedom, and responsibilities of citizenship.